MDMA-assisted psychotherapy: History

+Claudio Naranjo studied MDA and MMDA as part of entactogen-assisted psychotherapy in the 1960s and 1970s.
+Subsequently, Richard Yensen also studied MDA as part of entactogen-assisted psychotherapy at the Spring Grove Hospital Center under Stanislav Grof in the 1970s.

 MDMA was first synthesized by the German pharmaceutical company Merck KGaA in 1912 as an intermediate in the synthesis of a potential blood clotting medication.
-Its psychoactive effects were not noted until the early 1960s.
+Its psychoactive effects were not noted until 1976, when they were first described by Alexander Shulgin and David E. Nichols and colleagues.
 In the 1970s and early 1980s, MDMA emerged as a novel psychotherapeutic tool.
 The medicine demonstrated a unique ability to create feelings of empathy, openness, and reduced fear.
-These early explorations laid the groundwork for its later use in treating conditions such as post-traumatic stress disorder (PTSD).Alexander Shulgin, an American chemist, synthesized MDMA to investigate its properties and was responsible for introducing the compound to a small number of American psychiatrists in the early 1970s.
-Shuglin and another chemist, David E. Nichols, are credited with publishing the first report regarding the effects and pharmacology of MDMA in humans.
+These early explorations laid the groundwork for its later use in treating conditions such as post-traumatic stress disorder (PTSD).
+Shulgin was responsible for introducing the compound to a number of American psychotherapists in the late 1970s, for instance Leo Zeff.
+Zeff went on to train approximately 150 therapists and treat over 4,000 patients with MDMA-assisted psychotherapy.

 Psychotherapists using MDMA for therapeutic purposes initially desired to keep its use within the clinical research community; however, the medication gained popularity in the club scene in the early 1980s.
 This eventually led to the drug being classified as a Schedule I controlled substance by the U.S. Drug Enforcement Administration (DEA) in 1986.
 The scheduling of MDMA made it illegal to manufacture, possess, or distribute, essentially ending the practice of MDMA-assisted psychotherapy in the United States.
 Despite this, MDMA continued to be used recreationally in the club and rave scene.

 Switzerland continued to study the drug for use in individual, couple, and group therapies until 1993, when the Swiss Ministry of Health withdrew permission to use MDMA and LSD by psychiatrists due to concerns about a lack of research methodology.
 Over 100 patients in Switzerland with a variety of mental illnesses were treated with MDMA-assisted psychotherapy during this time frame.